-Lieutenants – The operational leadership of the department is also support by three platoon lieutenants – John O’Sullivan, Benjamin Schnieder, and Stacy Pyzowski.
-John, Ben and Stacy help manage the volunteers assigned to their platoon, serve as apparatus officers, as well as supporting training and recruitment activities.
+The operational leadership of the department is also supported by three Platoon Lieutenants – Evan White, Chris Longman and John Larimer.
+Evan, Chris, and John help manage the volunteers assigned to their platoon, serve as apparatus officers, and support training and recruitment activities.

 President – Timothy Horner

 Timothy was born and raised in the Midwest state of Indiana.
 He became familiar with the fire service early in life.
 His father served over 30 years with the LaPorte City Fire Department and as a firefighter/EMT at the Bethlehem Steel plant in Burns Harbor, near Chicago.
 Timothy followed in his father’s footsteps in 2009 when he joined Center Township Fire Department in Delaware County, Indiana.
 He moved to the DC area in 2011, and has been with CVFD since 2012.
 Tim is a Firefighter/EMT, as well as a Fire Instructor in addition to his administrative responsibilities.

 Timothy is honored to help lead CVFD as President, and is working to strengthen the department’s capabilities to support ACFD and serve the Arlington community.